SpaceVim/SpaceVim/docs/layers/format.md

 neoformat is a formatting framework, all of it's options can be used in bootstrap function.
 You can read `:help neoformat` for more info.

-here is an example to add a formater for java file, and it has been included into `lang#java` layer:
+Here is an example for add formatter for java file, and it has been included into `lang#java` layer:

 ```viml
 let g:neoformat_enabled_java = ['googlefmt']